asavinov/intelligent-trading-bot/docs/column-oriented-design.md

 - Data output.
 This steps uses the latest data in derived columns in order to send them to external consuming services.
 This step may include sending notifications with visualizations, performing trades, adujsting existing orders or writing results in a database for further analysis.

+## Links to related projects

+- https://github.com/asavinov/prosto Prosto is a data processing toolkit radically changing how data is processed by heavily relying on functions and operations with functions - an alternative to map-reduce and join-groupby
+- https://github.com/asavinov/lambdo Feature engineering and machine learning: together at last!